bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/README.md

 	- [Content Approval Check List](/ref-docs/Open-Content-Assessment-Checklist.pdf)

-You can also refer to the ["Working in githib/bcgov" BCGov GitHub Cheatsheet](Cheatsheet.md), which is meant to be a quick "look-up" for common questions and reminders for BCGov Employees working in GitHub.
+You can also refer to the ["Working in github.com/bcgov" Cheatsheet](Cheatsheet.md), which is meant to be a quick "look-up" for common questions and reminders for BCGov Employees working in GitHub.